Web DevelopmentCostsBudgetUpdated on

 Breaking Down a Typical Project

-Let's walk through what you're actually paying for on a £5,000 small business website.
+Let's walk through what you're actually paying for on a £5,000 website.

 Discovery & Planning (10%, £500)